dotnet/runtime/docs/design/libraries/DllImportGenerator/StructMarshalling.md

      public TNative(TManaged managed, Span<byte> buffer) {}

      public const int BufferSize = /* */;

      public const bool RequiresStackBuffer = /* */;
 }
 ```

 When these members are present, the source generator will call the two-parameter constructor with a possibly stack-allocated buffer of `BufferSize` bytes when a stack-allocated buffer is usable.
 If a stack-allocated buffer is a requirement, the `RequiresStackBuffer` field should be set to `true` and the `buffer` will be guaranteed to be allocated on the stack.
 Setting the `RequiresStackBuffer` field to `false` is the same as omitting the field definition.
 Since a dynamically allocated buffer is not usable in all scenarios, for example Reverse P/Invoke and struct marshalling, a one-parameter constructor must also be provided for usage in those scenarios.
 This may also be provided by providing a two-parameter constructor with a default value for the second parameter.

-Type authors can pass down the `buffer` pointer to native code by defining a `GetPinnableReference()` method on the native type that returns a reference to the first element of the span.
-When the `RequiresStackBuffer` field is set to `true`, the type author is free to use APIs that would be dangerous in non-stack-allocated scenarios such as `MemoryMarshal.GetReference()` and `Unsafe.AsPointer()`.
+Type authors can pass down the `buffer` pointer to native code by defining a `Value` property that returns a pointer to the first element, generally through code using `MemoryMarshal.GetReference()` and `Unsafe.AsPointer`.
+If `RequiresStackBuffer` is not provided or set to `false`, the `buffer` span must be pinned to be used safely.
+The `buffer` span can be pinned by defining a `GetPinnableReference()` method on the native type that returns a reference to the first element of the span.

 ### Usage